 - Add electrolytes (sodium is the key one) to drinks if sessions are particularly long, arduous or if you have an especially high sweat rate.

-Andy Blow has a few top 10 Ironman and 70.3 finishes and an Xterra World Age Group title to his name.
+Written by Andy Blow – Andy has a few top 10 Ironman and 70.3 finishes and an Xterra World Age Group title to his name.
 He founded Precision Hydration to help athletes solve their hydration issues, take their free online Sweat Test to get started.
 He has a degree in Sport and Exercise Science and was once the Team Sports Scientist for Benetton and Renault F1 teams.